lewisorenge/Pricing-Plans/README.md

 # Pricing-Page
 Pricing Plan Page [Appruve Interview Solution], for the Frontend Developer Role at Appruve https://www.appruve.co/

 ## Available Scripts

-In the cd to project directory, you can run:
+Cd to project directory, you can run:

 ### `npm start`